zeokku/vue-smoothie/README.md

 ### There are **two flavors** of the component:

 - **`Smoothie`** - use this when you only need vertical scroll.
 - **`OmniSmoothie`** - use this when you need both vertical and horizontal scroll.
-In this case prefer using `OmniSmoothie` component for all scrollable areas even if they're vertical-only to prevent bundling both flavors simulataneously.
+In this case prefer using OmniSmoothie component for all scrollable areas even if they're vertical-only to prevent bundling both flavors simulataneously.

 ### `weight` prop

 You can setup how smooth the scrolling is by specifying an _optional_ `weight` prop:
 `<Smoothie :weight="0.03">`
+The lower the value the lazier transition

 ## Common issues